uwla/lacl/README.md

 could be the case for the `User` class, which could have roles and at  the  same time be a permissionable model.

-Here is a summary of the auxilary methods provided by `Permissionable`:
+Here is a summary of the auxiliary methods provided by `Permissionable`:

 | Name                       | Description                                                            |
 | :------------------------- | :--------------------------------------------------------------------- |